 Jonathan Gibson, chief executive officer of Italian pipe coating company Socotherm, says he has recommended the firm to friends.
 “I was most impressed by the detail and amount of preparation of our team.
 They delved deeply into complex technical matters and quickly obtained a very good understanding.”

 WongPartnership has a leading international arbitration practice with extensive expertise and experience in managing and conducting arbitrations in jurisdictions around the world.
-We advise and act in complex, high-value, cross-border matters across a range of industry sectors, including energy, entertainment, hospitality, infrastructure, medical, natural resources, telecommunications, transport and trade.
+We advise and act in complex, high-value, cross-border matters across a range of industry sectors, including banking, financial, commercial, construction, energy, international sales, investment, entertainment, hospitality, infrastructure, medical, natural resources, telecommunications, transport and trade.
 We are able to provide international solutions, with offices in Beijing, Shanghai and Yangon, as well as in Abu Dhabi, Dubai, Jakarta, Kuala Lumpur and Manila through member firms of WPG, a regional law network.

-Many of our partners are accredited arbitrators with leading international arbitral institutions.
-These include the Hong Kong International Arbitration Centre, the International Chamber of Commerce, the International Centre for Dispute Resolution, the Korean Commercial Arbitration Board, the Kuala Lumpur Regional Centre for Arbitration, the Singapore International Arbitration Centre, the South China International Economic and the Trade Arbitration Commission.
+Many of our partners are accredited arbitrators as well as key appointments holders in leading international arbitral institutions and organisations.
+These include the Asian International Arbitration Centre, the Hong Kong International Arbitration Centre, the International Chamber of Commerce, the International Centre for Dispute Resolution, the Korean Commercial Arbitration Board, the Singapore International Arbitration Centre, the South China International Economic and the Trade Arbitration Commission.

 We are consistently acknowledged and ranked highly by many international legal directories and are proud to be listed in Global Arbitration Review's top 100 arbitration firms in the world.